 2. Best to have a great mono or even stereo mix first.

 Get the mix closest to how you want the song before mastering.
 Do not use mastering plugins yet Use eq, compression, gates, de-esser, on vocals.

 Try not to have the client use the headphones to loud. you don’t want it to bleed in to the

 mic. this gives you a clear vocal track.
 Also solo the vocal while applying eq to get a good feel of what the vocal

 sounds like.
 You can also get a good feel for any noise that you may have to reduce.

 4. Utilize sub groups or sub mix to better organize your track.

 Also naming your Audio regions and tracks can make your day easier and your session quicker.
-At Prymus audio we can mix very quickly due to our multiple varied se
+At Prymus audio we can mix very quickly due to our multiple varied settings and naming conventions.

 5. With Bass, try to bring the hi end down.

 Focus on making the bass sound good , clear and clean and not to loud.